 - Help the reader to navigate the paper -

-they tell the reader what is covered in the
+they tell the reader what will be covered in

-following paragraphs (which sets the tone)

-and break up information into manageable
+the paragraphs that follow.
+This is important

-chunks.
-This is important, not only for their

-first reading of the paper, but also in a
+not only for the first reading of the paper,

-different way during a subsequent reading
+but also for a subsequent reading or in a

-or in a meeting as they help relocate key
+meeting situation as they help the reader

-pieces within the paper.
+relocate key pieces of information within the

+paper.
+They serve to break up information

+into manageable chunks.

-- Provide a structure and logic to the paper the direction given by the headings strengthens the arguments and rationale for the conclusions and recommendations.
+- Provide a structure and logic to the paper this strengthens the arguments and rationale for the conclusions and recommendations.

 - Highlight key pieces of information that are

-of importance to readers, particularly those
+of importance to readers, particularly for

-readers with special interests within the
+those readers with special interests in the

-broader topic, or particular roles within the

-decision-making process e.g. financial
+topic or particular roles within the decisionmaking process e.g. financial implications;

-implications, legal questions, or

-implementation issues.
+legal issues; or implementation issues.

-- Help to "tell the story" well-designed headings emphasise the key messages.
-This allows readers to get an "at a glance" summary of the paper and its content.
-Headings like this are useful as a skim read refresher just before a meeting or discussion on the paper.
+- Help to "tell the story" they can be used to emphasise the key messages.
+This allows readers to get a good summary of the paper and its contents as they are going through it.
+Headings like this are useful as a refresher just before a meeting or discussion on the paper.

-Newspapers have been using headlines for similar purposes for centuries.
-Much of the basics about effective headings in papers derives from this sort of thinking.
-Content on the internet, (both webpages, and blogs) has further developed the art of headings and subheadings to help navigation and to attract attention.
+Newspapers have been using similar techniques for centuries.
+Content on the internet, both webpages and blogs, has further developed the art of headings and subheadings to help navigation and to attract attention.

-Over the past couple of years, we have seen the better policy shops moving towards this style of "story-lining" headings.

-By this we don't mean the sensationalism of click-bait - which rarely seems to provide a realistic indicator of the information covered - but, an accurate encapsulation of the following content.
+Over the past couple of years, we have seen a number of the better policy shops moving towards this style of "story-lining" headings.
+By this we don't mean the sensationalism of click-bait - which rarely seems to provide a realistic indicator of the information covered.
+An accurate encapsulation of the content is critical.